jansche/AccessibleEvents/README.md

 ### Content
 Content can be a talk or a session, a slidedeck, a recording or video, audio, a transcript.
 A conversation between attendees or speakers / staff and attendees is generally not considered content, although it can contain meaningful things. <3

+## Credits and Inspiration
+Some of the content has been inspired by this link collection: https://coronavirustechhandbook.com/remote